criblio/elastic-cribl-monitoring/README.md

 Dashboards as well as Rules can be imported by uploading the `ECM_saved_objects.ndjson` file to Kibana.

 They can be imported through the [Managed Saved Objects Interface](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html#_import).

+Note that the setting [`xpack.encryptedSavedObjects.encryptionKey`](https://www.elastic.co/guide/en/kibana/current/xpack-security-secure-saved-objects.html) may need to be set.

 ## Optional Configuration